6. Contamination control

 Procedure

-A procedure must be in place for the management of glass, brittle plastics and ceramics which includes:
+A procedure must be in place for the management of glass, ceramics and other brittle materials that are covered by the scope, which is:

 - A glass policy, of what is and what’s not allowed on site.